NPS Photo / M. Richotte

-Lake Clark National Park and Preserve includes some of the most pristine fishery habitats in the National Park System.
-In fact, one of the park's original purposes is preservation of the watershed for the perpetuation of the red salmon fishery.
+Lake Clark includes some of the most pristine fishery habitats in the National Park System.
+In fact, one of the park's original purposes is preservation of the watershed, for the perpetuation of the red salmon fishery.

 The abundance and diversity of game fish species in the waters of the park and preserve attract sport fishers from around the world.
-There are a number of authorized sport fishing guide services listed on our getting around page who can create customized guided fishing adventures for anglers of all ages, abilities and experience.
+There are a number of authorized sport fishing guides who customize guided fishing adventures for anglers of all ages, abilities and experience.

 Good lake fishing can be found at Two Lakes, Twin Lakes, Telaquana Lake, and Turquoise Lake.
 Lake Clark itself is fished for grayling, lake trout, Dolly Varden, northern pike, and red salmon.
 Other lakes that provide opportunities for recreational fishing include Kontrashibuna, Crescent, Portage, Lachbuna, Kijik, Fishtrap, and Tazimina Lakes, in addition to many smaller lakes.

 Two of the three wild and scenic rivers, the Mulchatna and the Chilikadrotna, provide exceptional rafting experiences and the opportunity to fish for red and king salmon, grayling, Dolly Varden, and rainbow trout.